National Scholarship Programme

 LJMU will be awarding 980 National Scholarships to students joining the University in 2013.
 Each award is worth £3,000 and this money does not have to be repaid.

 The National Scholarship Programme (NSP) is specifically designed to support students from England (and the European Union) who come from low income households.
-In order to be considered for this funding, your household income must be £16,000 a year or less and you must be a full-time first year undergraduate on your first course at university.
+In order to be considered for this funding, your household income must be £16,000 a year or less and you must be a full-time or part-time first year undergraduate on your first course at university, therefore continuing students are ineligible to apply.

 Unlike other LJMU awards, these Scholarships are only awarded in your first year of study.
 If successful, you will receive a fee waiver of £2,000, which means your first year tuition fees will be reduced to £7,000, plus a cash bursary of £1,000.
 Funding will be awarded on a pro-rata basis to successful part-time students.
 EU students will only be eligible to apply for the fee waiver element of the NSP.